fluree/docs.flur.ee/src/content/0.11.0/docs/start/installation.md

 ### Download Fluree with Chocolatey

-This features is coming soon.
+This feature is coming soon.

+### Fluree Command Line Tool

+We have a command line tool that you can [download](https://fluree-cli-releases-public.s3.amazonaws.com/fluree_cli-latest.zip) to explore your ledger even without Fluree running.
+To see all the tool's capabilities, visit the [documentation](https://github.com/fluree/fluree.cli).